Mattress for Side Sleepers

 No matter what type of mattress you choose, there are a few key accessories that can make side sleeping even more comfortable.
 These are pillows and mattress toppers.

-A good pillow ensures that your head and neck stay well aligned, while mattress toppers can bring a major difference in the comfort system and feel of your bed.
-Below we'll provide a quick breakdown of what to consider when it comes to choosing the right pillows and mattress toppers for side sleepers so you'll know how to upgrade your bed's overall comfort.
+A good pillow ensures that your head and neck stay well aligned, while mattress toppers can make a major difference in the comfort system and feel of your bed.
+Below, we'll provide a quick breakdown of what to consider when it comes to choosing the right pillows and mattress toppers for side sleepers so you'll know how to upgrade your bed's overall comfort.

 • Pillows